Partner

 Course Overview

 Saudi Arabia’s health sector is undergoing one of the most ambitious transformations in its history.
-Vision 2030 has placed healthcare reform at the centre of the Kingdom’s national agenda — demanding leaders who can navigate large-scale change, build high-performing organizations, and deliver measurable improvements in quality, safety, and patient outcomes.
+Vision 2030 has placed healthcare reform at the center of the Kingdom’s national agenda — demanding leaders who can navigate large-scale change, build high-performing organizations, and deliver measurable improvements in quality, safety, and patient outcomes.

 Key Takeaways